Best daily deals

 Whether you're just starting out or you're a recording veteran, the Shure SM58 microphone will suit your needs.
 The removable grille and metal construction exude quality and durability.
 Additionally, the frequency response bodes well for vocalists and podcasters alike.
 For less than $100, this the mic to get.

 If you’re going to be playing an acoustic guitar and singing for your video, you’ll want to get two microphones to ensure the best audio quality.
-We recommend using a condenser microphone like the Rode NT1 or NT1-A for your guitar and then sticking with an unobtrusive vocal microphone for your voice.
-By using two microphones, you can get the best directional sound for each instrument, and this will drastically affect the clarity of your audio.
+We recommend using a condenser microphone like the Rode NT1 or NT1-A for your guitar and sticking with an unobtrusive vocal microphone for your voice.
+By using two microphones, you can get the best directional sound for each instrument, drastically affecting your audio’s clarity.

 Rode NT1 acoustic guitar: